 Is it hard to be an egg donor?

 It’s not easy, but the women who go through the process find it immensely rewarding.
 It’s a three-to-five-month commitment, during which you need to be available for medical appointments and willing to give yourself daily hormone injections.
-The day of egg retrieval, you will be sedated, and the eggs will be removed vaginally.
+On the day of egg retrieval, you will be sedated, and the eggs will be removed vaginally.
 You can get back to normal activities in a day or two.

 How do you choose an agency?

 The right egg donor or surrogacy agency can make all the difference in your experience.
-It’s a complicated process that takes time, effort and commitment.
+It’s a complicated process that takes time, effort, and commitment.
 You want to work with a specialist who can tell you what to expect and make sure you have the resources, information, and support you need.

 If you have any additional questions about becoming an egg donor, read Egg Donation – What Can You Expect Before, During, and After? or contact Surrogate Solutions today!
 We’re here to give you the support you need throughout the process.